Want to start your own social group? Need help with promotion? Check out the activity toolkit.

 UWB Campus Garden Committee

 Our goal is to turn unused campus space into a space where everyone can learn, socialize, study, and create a sense of space at University of Washington Bothell.
 Learn more on our Facebook page.

 For more than 100 years the University of Washington Faculty Auxiliary has enriched the UW community by organizing a variety of social and cultural activities and raising funds for student scholarships.
 Visit our website, www.washington.edu/uwfa/ to learn more about our organization, membership, interest groups, and activities.

 Life Events and Changes

 There is no “right way”.
 There is no “perfect way”.
-Each working mom is trying to find “her best way”.
-Our goal is to get to know each other through offering support, resources and community to all working moms at UW – at various stages in parenthood and career – as they make choices each day and throughout their journey of wearing many hats (as a woman, mom, employee, etc.).
+Each working parent is trying to find “the best way”.
+Our goal is to get to know each other through offering support, resources and community to all working parents at UW – at various stages in parenthood and career – as they make choices each day and throughout their journey of wearing many hats (as an individual, parent, employee, etc.).
 Learn more and join the Facebook group here.